renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/intro.md

 systems, many different types of traders can see price improvement with
 Renegade:

+- **Liquid Token Funds**.
+Instead of trading against an OTC desk's spread, takers can directly cross their orders against counter-flow at the midpoint price.
 - **Market Makers**.
 If one market maker is long some asset and another is short the same asset, the desks can anonymously net out these two positions against each other, balancing inventory without needing to cross a public spread.
-- **OTC Takers**.
-Instead of trading against an OTC desk's spread, takers can directly cross their orders against counter-flow at the midpoint price.
 - **AMM Takers**.
 Traders who move $5k+ at once through on-chain DEXes often incur significant price impact, get sandwiched by MEV searchers, and lose money to cross-exchange arbitrage.
 With Renegade, trades are always guaranteed to execute at midpoint prices.
-- **Privacy-Conscious Crypto-Natives**.
-Renegade maintains complete anonymity, meaning that no third-party can see any details about trade or payments history.

 ## Overview of the Docs